-The Pringles logo, modern and relevant today, has ensured the recognition and success of a favorite American product – potato chips.
-This attractive, fun logo, representing a multi-component mascot, has maintained its historicity.
+The Pringles logo, modern and relevant today, has helped ensure the recognition and success of a favorite American product: potato chips.
+This attractive, fun logo, representing a multi-component mascot, has retained its historical significance.

 Meaning and History

 This snack brand is often confused with regular chips, but that is wrong.
-Pringles contain only 40% regular potatoes, the rest being wheat flour and starch mixed with vegetable oil and emulsions.
+The brand’s products contain only 40% regular potatoes; the rest is wheat flour and starch, mixed with vegetable oil and emulsifiers.
 Therefore, it is more accurate to call them a light snack.
-They resemble crispy potato crackers that are instantly grabbed after opening the package because the smell and taste make you want to eat more and enjoy every moment.
+They resemble crispy potato crackers, and once you open the package, you instantly grab one because the smell and taste make you want to eat more and enjoy every moment.

-The recipe for the famous Pringles potatoes belongs to the mind of a genius named Alexander Liepa, a chemist by profession.
+The recipe for the famous brand’s potatoes belongs to the mind of a genius named Alexander Liepa, a professional chemist.
 Originally, it was invented for Procter & Gamble in 1956, and nobody anticipated that this brand would conquer the world.
-However, it took several years to perfect the recipe and taste of Pringles.
+However, it took several years to perfect the recipe and taste of the brand’s products.
 In 1968, the company introduced the potato to the North American market.

 There are different legends about the name’s origin.
 Some claim that the marketing department found the name of the potato chips in a telephone directory.
-Pringle Drive, located in Cincinnati, Ohio, was noted in the phone book.
+Pringle Drive in Cincinnati, Ohio, was listed in the phone book.
 Another slightly crazy idea is that the chips were named after Mark Pringle, who proposed a new method of processing potatoes in 1973.

 The brand’s creators worked hard to honor his legend.
-By the time the first Pringles chips appeared on the shelves, branding was complete.
+By the time the first brand’s chips appeared on the shelves, branding was complete.
 Procter & Gamble came up with the name for the new product simply by looking in the phone book.
 In the pages of the Cincinnati address book, they saw the inscription “Pringle Avenue,” and they immediately liked it.
-It was decided to keep the first word, adding the letter “s” at the end.
+It was decided to keep the first word and add the letter “s” at the end.

 No less attention was paid to the logo.
 It features the brand’s main mascot, baker Julius Pringles.
 Although his appearance has changed several times, the image remains recognizable.